 In affluent countries, providing buildings isn't an insurmountable problem.
 When churches in the United States and Canada want to build, they usually visit a local bank.
 There, they get a loan with a 15- or 20-year payback period.
 Though it may take 20 years to pay off the loan, the church goes ahead and builds the building and gets to use it.

-In most other countries of the world, however, churches cannot get such loans.
+In many other countries of the world, however, churches cannot get such loans.
 Construction often must be done with hard cash.
 Before it can be used, the building must be paid for.
 That's a problem.
-Building on a strictly pay-as-you-go basis is difficult enough in the U.S. and Canada.
+Building on a strict pay-as-you-go basis is difficult enough in the U.S. and Canada.
 In countries where the average annual income runs under $1,000, having to pay cash for building projects can be an insurmountable hurdle for a local church.
 Unfortunately, with our growth around the world, World Evangelism Fund doesn't have enough in it to provide buildings.
 What to do?

 That began several years ago when the Lord inspired Elizabeth Vennum with an idea built on the biblical story of the Alabaster container of perfume poured over Jesus' feet.
 The missions offering that Elizabeth envisioned was to come from discretionary money, from what we could decide to spend on perfume, not from what we would be spending on food.
 Perfume is put on for our own pleasure.
-With no sacrifice we could live without some of it.
-Mrs. Vennum's idea for Alabaster was to challenge Nazarenes to do without a want to satisfy a need.
+With no sacrifice, we could live without some of it.
+Mrs. Vennum's idea for Alabaster was to challenge Nazarenes to do without or give up a want to meet a need.
 Alabaster offerings were to come from money we had originally planned to pour out on ourselves, but then we chose instead, like Mary, to pour it out on Jesus.
 When a person wanted something extra, he would give it up and put that money in a little cardboard "Alabaster" box.
 That money would be for buildings on mission fields.
 Many churches still have march offerings in which they empty the little boxes into the big Alabaster church. [ more on Vennum ]

 In giving Alabaster offerings, occasionally churches do some creative things.
 Recently, for instance, in Shreveport, La., First Church the people were raising 62,000 pennies for their Alabaster offering.
 They had a five-gallon glass jar they were filling with those pennies.